Appearance

 - Open your new

-Detailspanel, locate the exposed variables for the animations.
+ABP_*AnimLayersblueprint. - In the Details panel, locate the exposed variables for animations.

 - Point each variable to the correct animation sequence or blend space for your item.